Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 Leeds Grand Theatre

-Leeds Grand Theatre is perhaps best known for huge West End performances, ballets and operas, but they also put on some of the biggest names in the comedy business.
+The Grand is best known for huge West End performances, ballets and operas, but they also bring some of the biggest names in comedy to Leeds.
 Renowned stand-ups like Sean Lock, Michael McIntyre, Jimmy Carr, Dawn French, Alan Carr and Russell Howard have all made their way to the Leeds theatre, and you can expect many more to come.

 Leeds Grand Theatre, 46 New Briggate, Leeds, West Yorkshire, LS1 6NZ.